oracle/python-oracledb/doc/src/user_guide/tuning.rst

 separate, so increasing both settings will require more Python process memory.
 Queries that return LOBs and similar types will never prefetch rows, so the ``prefetchrows`` value is ignored in those cases.

-The internal buffer sizes do not affect how or when rows are returned to your application regardless of which :ref:`python-oracledb method <fetching>` is used to fetch query results.
-They do not affect the minimum or maximum number of rows returned by a query.

 The difference between row prefetching and array fetching is when the internal buffering occurs.
 Internally python-oracledb performs separate "execute SQL